Virtual Node Development (Graph)

 ├── package.json # NPM configuration & nLink package identification

-└── definition.json # The core file containing Node definitions and Workflow Data (Graph Data)Exploring definition.json elements
+└── definition.json # The core file containing Node definitions and Workflow Data (Graph Data)Exploring `definition.json` Elements

 - The "schema" Block

 Contains identity information identical to regular nodes.
-Thepropertiesarray will act as the "input variables" for your workflow."schema": { "name": "nlink-community.graphNode", "displayName": "graphNode", "group": ["community"], "icon": "bi-box", "properties": [ // Define Authentication portals or Workflow Parameters here... ] } - The "graph_data" Block
+Thepropertiesarray acts as the input variables for your workflow."schema": { "name": "nlink-community.graphNode", "displayName": "graphNode", "group": ["community"], "icon": "bi-box", "properties": [ // Define Authentication portals or Workflow Parameters here... ] } - The "graph_data" Block

-This is where your orchestration structure shines, containing the whole structure of internal nodes (nodes) and their connections (connections)."graph_data": { "nodes": [ { "type": "nlink-virtual.input", "name": "Virtual Node Input" }, { "type": "nlink-base.httpRequest", "name": "HTTP Request 1" }, { "type": "nlink-base.httpRequest", "name": "HTTP Request 2" }, { "type": "nlink-base.merge", "name": "Merge" }, { "type": "nlink-virtual.output", "name": "Virtual Node Output" } ], "connections": { ... } } - Virtual Input & Output (The Core Elements)
+This section defines your orchestration structure, detailing the internal nodes (nodes) and their respective connections (connections)."graph_data": { "nodes": [ { "type": "nlink-virtual.input", "name": "Virtual Node Input" }, { "type": "nlink-base.httpRequest", "name": "HTTP Request 1" }, { "type": "nlink-base.httpRequest", "name": "HTTP Request 2" }, { "type": "nlink-base.merge", "name": "Merge" }, { "type": "nlink-virtual.output", "name": "Virtual Node Output" } ], "connections": { ... } } - Virtual Input & Output (The Core Elements)

 Publishing Process (NPM)